Lower Little Crystal Creek Falls

 Approach - 60 km, 1 hour north of Townsville

-Difficulty - Easy but off-track and steep in places
+Difficulty - 4/5, easy but off-track and steep in places

 These waterfalls are located at the base of the Paluma Range and is the last waterfall of Little Crystal Creek.
 The waterfall at the bottom of the range is spectacular and not only does it offer a beautiful large and deep swimming hole but has the opportunities to place.
-The smaller waterfall above the large one has its own small swimming hole which you can slide off the waterfall into and has a good little climb up a crack next to the falls.
+The smaller waterfall above the large one has its own small swimming hole which you can slide off the waterfall into.

 How to get there